 However, there is always the danger of buying into an unsuitable EHR package, and care must be taken to ensure that the one you select actually covers your needs.
 IT sprawl is best avoided, especially where the EHR is unable to deliver on its promises, or is otherwise too complex for staff training to keep up with.

 Therefore we'll list the best in EHR software below, but even better, will provide pointers on how it might better suit different health practices, not least in terms of scope, size, training, and available specializations.

-- We've also highlighted the best medical alert systems.
+- We've also highlighted the best medical practice management software.

 Kareo Clinical is purposely built for small independent practices rather than sprawling medical centers and hospitals, which means you don't need to worry about paying for features and options you'll never need to use.

 Deployment is easy and the cloud-based interface is simple to use.
 This immediately reduces the need for training, which Kareo Clinical will provide anyway as part of the package and without charging extra for.

 The dashboard provides easy access for licensed users to patient appointments and records as required, along with billing and sales, and built-in analytics.
 There's also a patient portal which is optimized for mobile devices, so patients can easily check their appointment or prescription details from their cell phone, and there's even a video-conferencing option built-in.

 Kareo Clinical also offers one of the cheapest rates among the EHR providers here, yet it doesn't demand a contract term to try or use its services, making it an inviting platform for a small practice to try.